Dick van Dijk: Club career

 At Twente, Van Dijk formed a strong attacking partnership with Theo Pahlplatz, scoring 22 times and helping a youthful side to a creditable eighth-place finish in his first season.
 The following year Van Dijk finished as top scorer in the Premier League with 30 goals.
 In a legendary home match against Ajax on 3 November 1968, Twente won 5–1 and Van Dijk scored three goals.
 It is believed that this contest sparked the interest of Ajax in Van Dijk, who in June 1969 moved to Amsterdam for a transfer fee of 750,000 guilders.

 While Van Dijk had been a star player at Twente, he had to fight for a spot at Ajax, becoming as a result a more complete footballer who knew how to defend.
 In his first season, he scored 23 goals in 32 matches.
 Although not a regular starter during his second season, he nonetheless scored 18 goals in 29 matches.
 Van Dijk started in the final of the European Cup in June 1971 against Panathinaikos, scoring with a header after five minutes in Ajax's 2–0 victory.

 After a third season at Ajax, where he was mainly a reserve player, Van Dijk departed in 1972 to OGC Nice in France.
 There he scored frequently, helping the team to a second-place finish in 1972–73 season.
 On 19 September 1973, Nice achieved a remarkable 3–0 victory in the first leg of their UEFA Cup tie with FC Barcelona, whose coach was Dutchman Rinus Michels and whose star player (although he did not figure in the match) was Johan Cruijff.
 (Nice would go on to win the tie 3–2 on aggregate.)
 In 1974, Van Dijk joined Real Murcia in Spain, and a year later ended his football career.

 International career

 Meanwhile, Van Dijk had made his international debut on 26 March 1969 in a match for the Dutch national team against Luxembourg.
 Van Dijk scored once in a 4–0 victory.

 On 10 October 1971 Van Dijk played his seventh and final international match against East Germany.

 Personal life

-He was married to Wanda Kerbaum.
+He was married to Wanda Kerbaum (died in 2012) and they had a daughter, Anouk (died in 2011).
 After his playing career, he went back to Nice, working as a broker and living in nearby Saint-Paul-de-Vence.